Ivan E de Araujo, PhD

 The Young Investigator in Gustation of 2008

-Our lab focuses on understanding how the brain senses and controls the digestive tract.
-We specifically aim at anatomically and physiologically describing the neural networks that link the brain to visceral oropharyngeal and abdominal organs.
+Our lab focuses on understanding how the brain senses and controls the body that is attached to it.
+We specifically aim at anatomically and physiologically describing the neural networks that link the brain to craniofacial and abdominal organs.
 My laboratory employs a range of techniques suitable to study the interaction between the central and peripheral nervous systems.
 Those include special surgical approaches, cell-specific neuroanatomical tracing, pathway-defined optogenetics, and in vivo electrophysiological recordings from nerves, muscles, and neurons.

 Han W, Tellez LA, Perkins MH, Perez IO, Qu T, Ferreira J, Ferreira TL, Quinn D, Liu ZW, Gao XB, Kaelberer MM, Bohórquez DV, Shammah-Lagnado SJ, de Lartigue G, de Araujo IE. A Neural Circuit for Gut-Induced Reward.
 Cell 2018 10; 175(3).